chrisgrieser/alfred-docs-searches/README.md

 ### Pinning specific versions
 1. In the workflow configuration, go to the `pinned devdocs versions` section.
    (Depending on your screen height, you might need to scroll down.)
-2. The replacements take the form `usedVersion:pinnedVersion`, one version change per line.
+2. The replacements take the form `alfred_keyword:pinned_version`, one version change per line.
 For example to pin the `node` and `python` versions:

    ```